AdhamGhoname/SDFApproximation/readme.md

 ## Usage (Needs a lot of cleanup)

-Generate a neural network model by running the train.py script from nsdf
+Generate a neural network model by running the train.py script from nsdf.

 `python train.py $YOUR_MESH_FILE --output $OUTPUT_MODEL_FILE --model_size {small, normal, bigly}`